Peak bloom of Washington, DC’s cherry blossoms is one of those rare events that draws both tourists and locals with equal enthusiasm.

 - Sunscreen: Sunscreen is always your friend, no matter what the temperature.
 Make sure to lather on before you leave for the Tidal Basin and re-apply throughout the day.

 - Video recorder: I take my GoPro with me everywhere.
-There are just some events (like peak bloom of the cherry blossom!) that are difficult to capture on
+There are just some events (like peak bloom of the cherry blossom!) that are difficult to capture with

 - Decent camera: Most phones take very good pictures now.
 But if you’ve been thinking about upgrading to a point and shoot or DSLR camera, do it before visiting the cherry blossoms.
 The blooms are great for practicing new photography skills.